BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/kubernetes-cluster/Readme.md

 Make sure you have <strong>kubectl</strong> installed on your system.
 Also, make sure you have `Google Container Registry API` enabled.
 Refer: https://semaphoreci.com/docs/docker/continuous-delivery-google-container-registry.html

+> NOTE: `deployment.yaml` and `service.yaml` file in each microservice folder were originally meant to be a very basic deployment configuration.
+This should be replaced by a single `deployment.yaml` and `service.yaml` config for all microservices in future.

 Next, replace the image name in `deployment.yaml` and run the following commands.
 ```
 kubectl apply -f deployment.yaml